The Best Paint Brushes for Painting Furniture

 The water will thin out the paint, which will make it take a little longer to dry, which will help it have some extra time to lay flatter and fill in those brush marks.

-You can also sand in between coats, when the chalk paint is dry, with 220 grit sandpaper to remove the brush marks that have been left behind.
+You can also sand in between coats, when the chalk paint is dry, with 220 grit sandpaper to remove any brush marks.
+Get more tips on how to chalk paint furniture here.

 More Painting Furniture Resources